 Jun 2, 2026

-Learn what Kubernetes Workload Protection is, how runtime security works, and why businesses need protection against webshells, ransomware, and container attacks.
+Learn what Kubernetes Runtime Security Monitoring is, how runtime security works, and why businesses need protection against webshells, ransomware, and container attacks.

-Kubernetes Workload Protection is a security approach designed to protect applications and workloads running inside Kubernetes clusters.
+Kubernetes Runtime Security Monitoring is a security approach designed to protect applications and workloads running inside Kubernetes clusters.

-Unlike traditional security tools that focus on preventing attacks before they enter the environment, Kubernetes Workload Protection focuses on what happens after an attacker gains access.
+Unlike traditional security tools that focus on preventing attacks before they enter the environment, Kubernetes Runtime Security Monitoring focuses on what happens after an attacker gains access.

 Its primary goal is simple: